WebCoursify/webcoursify.github.io/ProjectSpecification.md

 		*   Only log on users have access
 		*   When the article doesn't exist or is not published to the public, return 404

 	*   Implement the front end.
 You'll need to add a button in the article page.
-When user
+The user can click to LIKE or cancel the LIKE by clicking the button

+4. Implement *Add comment* function.
+User can add comments to an article

+	*   Implement controller for <code>/api/article/{article_id}/comment/add</code>:

+		*   Only accept POST.
+Only log on users have access
+		*   Parameters:
+			*   content: the content of the comment
+		*   When the article doesn't exist or is not published to the public, return 404
+		*   When finished, return json string in format:

+				{
+					"id": 1,
+					"content": "It's awesome!",
+					"commentor": {
+						"id": 2,
+						"username": "Jack",
+						"avatar": "..." // The url to the avatar image },
+					"time": "2015-02-02 12:22:11"
+				}

+	*   Implement the front end.
+When the user click the "Add comment" button, use ajax to send the data to server.
+When the request succeeds, append the new comment to the comments without refreshing the whole page